durrantlab/autogrow4/tutorial/TUTORIAL.md

 python RunAutogrow.py ... --docking_executable /PATH_TO/Autodock_Vina_version_X_executable
 ```

-Or more advanced by providing a custom docking program.
-Details re. how to use custom
+More advanced use allows users to provide a custom docking program.
+Details
-docking suites are provided below in the section "Providing Custom Options".
+re. how to use custom docking suites are provided below in the section
+"Providing Custom Options".

 #### Scoring/Rescoring Programs

 NNScore 1 and NNScore 2 are free and open-source programs that are distributed
 with AutoGrow4.
 Both NNScore1 and NNScore2 reassess ligand docking.
 They were
-trained using Autodock Vina 1.1.2 so to use these programs we require the
+trained using Autodock Vina 1.1.2, so they can only be used when Vina 1.1.2 is
-docking be performed using Autodock Vina 1.1.2.
+the user-specified AutoGrow4 docking engine.

 AutoGrow4 allows users to provide custom Scoring/Rescoring software.
 Details
 for custom Scoring/Rescoring suites are provided below in the section
-"Providing Custom options
+"Providing Custom Options."

 - NNScore 1:
   - Version: 1.1
   - Location: `/autogrow4/autogrow/docking/scoring/nn_score_exe/nnscore1/`
   - Citation: NScore: A Neural-Network-Based Scoring Function for the
-    Characterization of Protein-Ligandomplexes.
+    Characterization of Protein-Ligand Complexes.
 Jacob D. Durrant, J. Andrew
     McCammon.
 Journal of Chemical Information and Modeling, 2010, 50 (10),
     pp865-1871.
   - License: GNU General Public version 3